-1. intrapartum intravenous ZDV followed by six weeks of ZDV for the newborn;

-- 2. oral ZDV and 3TC during labor, followed by one week of oral ZDV-3TC for the newborn; - 3. a single dose nevirapine at the onset of labor followed by a single dose of nevirapine for the newborn at age 48 hours; and - the two-dose nevirapine regimen combined with intrapartum intravenous ZDV and six week ZDV for the newborn.
+- 1. intrapartum intravenous ZDV followed by six weeks of ZDV for the newborn; - 2. oral ZDV and 3TC during labor, followed by one week of oral ZDV-3TC for the newborn; - 3. a single dose of nevirapine at the onset of labor, followed by a single dose of nevirapine for the newborn at age 48 hours; and - 4. the two-dose nevirapine regimen combined with intrapartum intravenous ZDV and six weeks of ZDV for the newborn.